Skip to content

 HSM_PKCS11_NON_PRIVATE_OBJECTS_SUPPORT

-Enables the creation of non-private objects (attribute CKA_PRIVATE equal to 0).
+Enables the creation of non-private objects ( CKA_PRIVATE attribute equal to 0).

-To enable the creation of public objects (CKA_PRIVATE equal to 0), this environment variable must be used.
+To allow the creation of public objects(CKA_PRIVATE equal to 0), this environment variable must be used.

-Variable not defined or defined for 0: does not allow the generation of public objects (CKA_PRIVATE equal to 0).
+Variable not set or set to 0: does not allow the generation of public objects(CKA_PRIVATE equal to 0).

-Variable set to 1: allows the generation of public objects (CKA_PRIVATE equal to 0).
+Variable set to 1: allows the generation of public objects(CKA_PRIVATE equal to 0).

 HSM_PKCS11_DISABLE_CONFLICTING_ATTR